A career path for the greater good

 The admissions process for the Nonprofit Management specialization follows the general bachelor's degree enrollment steps.
-Students can apply for this new track for a Fall 2019 start and then going forward, can be admitted to begin Spring, Summer and Fall terms which start in January, May and August each year.
+Students can apply to be admitted for Spring, Summer or Fall terms, which start in January, May and August each year.
 The Organizational Management common core courses required for this degree can be taken online or on campus, while the five Nonprofit Management Specialization courses are only offered online.

 The degree is intended to provide students with the leadership and management skills and knowledge necessary to enter the workforce in a mid-level management position.

 While the Nonprofit Management specialization offers a 100% online option, bachelor program courses can fill quickly when registration begins.
 To finish a program that has a designated 100% online option by taking only online courses, students need to register in a timely manner to ensure they have a seat for the online course offerings of their choice.
 The same guidance applies to access for face-to-face courses on campus.
 Work with your advisor as needed when planning and be sure to check the important term dates and student email for current information about registration start dates.